cs396-web-dev/spring2022/pages/_assignments/lab02.md

 * Towards Data Science. <a href="https://towardsdatascience.com/virtual-environments-104c62d48c54#8025" target="_blank">Intro to Python Virtual Environments</a>

 ## 4. Set Up
 If you haven't used Python before, please download and install it: <a href="https://www.python.org/downloads/" target="_blank">https://www.python.org/downloads/</a>.
+Any version of python >= 3.7 will work.

 Once Python is installed, download lab02.zip (below), unzip it, and move your lab02 folder inside of your webdev-labs folder.